Barmentarier/-Feral-swine-selective-sweep-pipeline/README.md

 #### PLINK
 PLink is a software to quickly filter and analyse genotype data e.g. SNP data.
 Download Plink from https://www.cog-genomics.org/plink/ and unzip the downloaded folder.
-Plink is run from the commandline (e.g. Bash).
-To check whether the download was succesful, run:
+Plink is run from the command line (e.g. Bash).
+To check whether the download was successful, run:

 ```plink -version``` or alternatively ```./plink -version```